Philosophical counseling: Variations

 The methods and orientations of philosophical counselors vary greatly.
 Some practitioners, such as Gerd B. Achenbach (Germany), Michel Weber (Belgium) and Shlomit C. Schuster (Israel) are dialogical and dialective engaged, while confessing to a "beyond method" approach.
 They hold that philosophical counseling has the aim to empower clients' philosophical abilities, which additionally may have therapeutic implications.
 Other practitioners are more directive and view philosophical counseling as a form of mental health intervention.

-Some philosophical practitioners, notably Louis Marinoff (U.S.) and Guenther Witzany (Austria), view philosophical practice as a separate practice area distinct from mental health practices such as psychology and mental health counseling; while others, notably Elliot D. Cohen (U.S.), think they are necessarily intertwined.
+Some philosophical practitioners, notably Lou Marinoff (U.S.) and Guenther Witzany (Austria), view philosophical practice as a separate practice area distinct from mental health practices such as psychology and mental health counseling; while others, notably Elliot D. Cohen (U.S.), think they are necessarily intertwined.
 Some philosophical counselors draw inspiration from the anti-psychiatry movement, arguing that widespread mental health diagnostic criteria as outlined in DSM IV have unfairly or inaccurately pathologized humanity.

 According to a New York Times article on philosophical counseling, "only Cohen and Marinoff have branded easily comprehended techniques.
 Cohen's logic-based therapy builds on the work of his mentor Albert Ellis, who invented rational emotive behavior therapy."